 10. Seoul Animation Center

-Seoul Animation Centre has programmes which include animation and comic characters, VR experiences and comic libraries.
+Seoul Animation Centre, close to Myeongdong, has programmes which include animation and comic characters, VR experiences and comic libraries.
 Children can try digitally drawing Pororo the Little Penguin or make their own stop motion animated stories.

 Where: 48 Sogong-ro, Jung-gu, Seoul